CptGummiball/SuperHoppersWebUI/README.md

 config.yml
 ````
 - Restart your server to apply the settings

+## WebUI
+The WebUI can be accessed via a web browser with the address `yourserverip:port/ownerUUID`

 ## Contributing

 We welcome contributions and feedback from the community.
 Feel free to open issues, submit pull requests, or reach out to the project maintainers.